In this Article

 Since dehydration decreases the volume of the blood, the level of the hormone oxytocin will increase.
 This hormone is responsible for, among other things, the contraction of the uterine walls.
 If dehydration hits in the later months of pregnancy, the contractions could be strong enough to send you into premature labour.

 2. Does Dehydration Cause Cramps in Early Pregnancy?

 Dehydration will cause the temperature of your body to increase.
 When this happens, your muscles may begin to cramp.
 Dehydration can occur during any stage of your pregnancy.
-It is imperative that you stay hydrated by drinking enough water along with making sure that you eat fresh fruits on a regular basis.
+It is imperative that you stay hydrated by drinking enough water and eating fresh fruits on a regular basis.